 And what better way to show your appreciation than with a gift to make a flight crew member’s day with a small surprise?

-These gift ideas for flight attendants range from small items to larger travel necessities.
-Any of them will make flying that much easier for flight attendants and flight crew.
+These first class gift ideas for flight attendants range from small items to larger travel necessities.
+Any of them will make flying that much easier for flight attendants and flight crew this holiday season.

 Want more aviation-related gifts?
 Check out our top gifts for pilots.